Software Development (BSc Degree)

 “In CIT I learned about all aspects of technology.
 CIT covers every aspect of Computing from web to App development.
 On graduating, I had the skills to work on any aspect of software, from high-tech startups, where I developed a climate change computer graphics engine, to smart phone application development.
 I currently make Android and iPhone apps in the USA and the apps I work on are used by millions of users.
 The skills I learned in CIT are relevant to my job on a daily basis.”

-William completed the BSc in Computing and then went on to complete BSc (Hons) in Software Development, followed by a Masters by Research in Software Development.
+William completed the BSc in Software Development and then went on to complete BSc (Hons) in Software Development, followed by a Masters by Research in Software Development.

 CIT has developed a website which gives full details of all modules for all courses.
 The website also has information on recommended textbooks, average weekly workload, assessments, and exams.